francesco-saponaro/crypthome/README.md

 [Link to Wireframes](/wireframes/crypthome-wireframes.pdf)

 ## Database schema
+The database Conceptual Data Model can be found here [Conceptual Data Model](/schema/conceptual-data-model.pdf)

 The PostgreSQL database contains 8 models:
 * Order - Stores users merchandise orders.
 Has a foreign key with the UserProfile, in order to access a user's orders.
 * OrderLineItem - Stores order items.
 Has a foreign key to the Order and product models to access all their fields.